tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 # Part 1: Building a Unity Game in Simulated AR

 ## Setting Up Your Project:
+Please download Unity Hub and Unity version 2020.3 for this project.

 Note that the assets used were tested on Unity 2020.3.17f1.
 It may work in other versions too.

 Download the ARFoundationSim.unitypackage from the repo above, and the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing